vincentspinosa/marijo1_POKER_AI/readME.md

 **Marijo1 is the algorithm that seems the most logical to me.
 Marijo2 will be the better AI empirically.**

-To help me build it, you can donate BTC to the address:
+To help me build it, feel free to create a better version of your own and publish it!
+I think its the sharing of ideas that will solve the question at hand.

-    [...]
+Best of luck,

-Thanks in advance!
+Vincent